paulnebel/paulnebel.github.io/_posts/2020-03-01-whats-the-point-of-a-prototype.md

 It doesn't really matter what you call your first efforts as long as you use a term which emphasises intent to learn, not to build.
 When discussing the evolution of a product I find it useful to break it down into the following four stages:

- 1. **Fakeable** - It looks like the real thing but it doesn't actually work, although it may appear to work.
+ 1. **Fake-able** - It looks like the real thing but it doesn't actually work, although it may appear to work.
 An example of this might be a high-fidelity mockup of a website or an app
  2. **Testable** - It does something, preferably only one thing, and it allows that thing to be tested with real users.
 Performance may not be optimal and appearance will probably leave something to be desired, but it's a thing!
  3. **Usable** - OK, now we're starting to get somewhere.
 We could probably call this the true MVP stage because it doesn't do much and we've tested that users want it, so it's both minimal and viable.
- 4. **Loveable** - This is close to the product you always wanted to make.
+ 4. **Lovable** - This is close to the product you always wanted to make.

 You may insert the word **Minimum** in front of each of those stages if it makes you feel better, as long as you understand the intent.